 Old issues and problems must not, under any circumstances, be used in the present.
 Maybe some personal therapy can help the affected person learn how to let the past bury its dead.

-Also you have to understand if your partner’s past relationship is affecting your present relationship.
+You also have to understand if your partner’s past relationship is affecting your present relationship.
 Or if they had toxic parents and they cannot free themselves of that toxicity.

 6. How do you handle stress?